Some public grade schools cancel Halloween due to lack of ‘equity and inclusion’

 The holiday’s monsters and masks leave some youngsters “frightened,” a group of Michigan principals said while pulling the plug.

-Critics say the attack on Halloween, though, is just the latest front in an ongoing culture war.
+Critics say Halloween is just the latest front in an ongoing culture war.

-“There’s a war on families, American values, and everything that gives people joy,” said Kimberly Fletcher, the founder of the educational nonprofit Moms for America.
+“There’s a war on families, American values and everything that gives people joy,” said Kimberly Fletcher, the founder of the educational nonprofit Moms for America.

 “This is a misery campaign where government officials are doing everything they can to make people as miserable as possible,” she told The Washington Times on Tuesday.